raihansltn/NeTracker/README.md

 ```

 - EunomiaVer
+1. Open netracker_reloader.sh, and change the interface the same as your device
-1. Compile and deploy the program first, by running the script.
+2. Compile and deploy the program, by running the script.
     ```bash
     cd EunomiaVer
     chmod +x netracker_reload.sh